Quantum Noise in Amplifiers and Hawking/Dumb-Hole Radiation as Amplifier Noise: Continuum

 Note the sign of the $\psi$ term in the norm.
 This arises from the fact that the conjugate momentum for the $\psi$ field is $-\partial_t\psi$.

 The quantization of the the fields is such that positive norm fields are associated with annihilation operators while the negative norm fields are associated with creation operators.
-In the case of the $\psi$ field, the vacuum state, annihilated by the annihilation operators \bea a\ket{0}=0 \eea is also a maximum energy, rather than a minimum energy state.
-Also, while as usual, the positive norm states for the $\phi$ fields are the positive frequency states, $e^{-i\omega t}$ the positive norm states for the $\psi$ field are negative frequency states $e^{i\omega t}$.
+In the case of the $\psi$ field, the vacuum state, annihilated by the annihilation operators \bea a\ket{0}=0\,, \eea is a maximum energy, rather than a minimum energy, state.
+Also, while the positive norm states for the $\phi$ fields are the positive frequency states, $e^{-i\omega t}$, the positive norm states for the $\psi$ field are negative frequency states $e^{i\omega t}$.
 Thus, the outgoing positive norm $\phi$ states are linear combinations of the ingoing positive norm $\phi_0$ states, and ingoing negative norm $\psi$ states, and the annihilation operators of the outgoing $\phi$ field are linear combinations of the annihilation of the ingoing $\phi$ field and creation operators of the ingoing $\psi$ field.
 This is precisely the situation examined in the first section.

 The fact that the $\psi$ field has negative energy is clearly an approximation in any real world situation, as the energy will not go to $-\infty$ in reality.
 However, in amplifiers, the system is often set up such that some of the modes of the system are just this type of negative energy modes at least for small enough perturbations of the system.
-In a laser for example, pumping the atoms to their excited state gives a systems whose small fluctuations are exactly the above sort of negative energy harmonic oscillator.
-At large amplitudes, those modes will saturate and the system will become non-linear (when a significant portion of the atoms have made the transition from the excited state to the ground state).
-Thus this model is not a good model for all regimes of such an amplifier, but is a good approximation as long as one is concerned only with its small signal behaviour.
+In a laser, for example, pumping the atoms to their excited state (population inversion) gives a systems where small fluctuations in the state of the atoms are of exactly the above type.
+They can be treated as if one had a field with negative energy.
+The ``ground state", the state in which all of the atoms are in the excited state, has linear fluctuations which decrease the energy of the system of atoms.
+Of course, at large amplitudes, those modes will saturate and the system will become non-linear (when a significant portion of the atoms have made the transition from the excited state to the ground state).
+Thus this model is not a good model for the non-linear regimes of such an amplifier, but is a good approximation as long as one is concerned only with its small signal behaviour.
 Note that that small signal regime can be one in which the excitations of the $\psi$ field are much much larger than the size of the mean quantum or thermal noise in that field.